The Young Idea: Act I

 Roddy Masters, a neighbour, is in love with George Brent's wife, Cicely.
 George walks in on the two, to find them in passionate embrace.
-He pretends not to have noticed, but after Roddy has left he takes Cicely to task, telling her that although he no longer loves her, he is not prepared to have a scandal.
-The exchange does nothing to ameliorate relations between the couple, which are already strained because George has invited Sholto and Gerda – his children from his first marriage – to stay with them.
+He pretends not to have noticed, but after Roddy leaves, he takes Cicely to task, telling her that although he no longer loves her, he is unprepared to have a scandal.
+The exchange does nothing to alleviate relations between the couple, which are already strained because George has invited Sholto and Gerda – his children from his first marriage – to stay with them.

-The young people, who have been brought up on the Continent by George's ex-wife, Jennifer, arrive full of high spirits.
+The young people, brought up on the Continent by George's ex-wife, Jennifer, arrive full of high spirits.
 They bring out two large photographs of their mother in her garden at Alassio, and, unnoticed by his father, Sholto puts them on the mantelpiece.

 A group of house-party guests of the Brents enter.
 The photographs of Jennifer prompt a discussion of George and Cicely's private lives.
 Cicely appears and is annoyed to see the photographs.
 George, much amused, makes Gerda and Sholto take them down.
 Roddy returns, with the news that his only brother has died in Jamaica, and he himself will be going there to take over his plantation.
-Gerda and Sholto see Cicely's agitation at this, and as she has been unwelcoming and unfriendly towards them they determine that they are going to get some fun out of their visit.
+Gerda and Sholto see Cicely's agitation at this, and as she has been unwelcoming and unfriendly towards them, they determine that they are going to have some fun during their visit.